reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 It can be time consuming to wait for ReadTheDocs to build.
-To quickly test how something will look in Sphinx, use this web page that has been created on the machine, 'seneca'. http://seneca.rap.ucar.edu:5000/
+To quickly test how something will look in Sphinx, use this web page that has been created on the machine, "seneca". http://seneca.rap.ucar.edu:5000/
 Please note this is not a secure website.
 (It is an http, not https site.)
 The user must be logged into the VPN for this to work.